thuliteio/docs/content/advanced/analytics/plausible-analytics.md

 ---
 title: "Plausible Analytics"
-description: "Plausible Analytics ia an easy to use and privacy-friendly Google Analytics alternative."
+description: "Integrate Plausible Analytics with Thulite using domain parameters and script injection for privacy-friendly traffic tracking in production."
-summary: "Plausible Analytics ia an easy to use and privacy-friendly Google Analytics alternative."
+summary: "Integrate Plausible Analytics with Thulite using domain parameters and script injection for privacy-friendly traffic tracking in production."
 date: 2026-03-24T08:10:51+01:00
 lastmod: 2026-05-28T11:21:22+02:00
 draft: false